CBSR-Biobank/biobank-ng/frontend/README.md

 # Biobank-ng Frontend Project

 This project contains the source code for Biobank-ng's' web-client for.
-It is a react application written in TypeScript.
+It is a react application written in TypeScript that uses React Functional Components.

 This project has the following dependencies:

 * [React](https://react.dev/reference/react)